Got an exercise plan? A calendar showing exactly what you need to do when it’s time to exercise makes fitness so much easier.

 My Before and After Exercise Eating Plan

 Your midlife body is already under a ton of stress.
 Dieting causes more stress.
 It tells your body to burn fewer calories.
 Exercise is also stress on your body.
 Exercise tells your body to burn more calories.
 What happens when you get conflicting messages?
 You’re just confused, right?
+Females often do best with food before exercise, especially very active ones.
 So I almost always fuel my body before exercise with a simple protein shake (easy to digest protein and almond milk), or a half a banana and a small amount of sun butter.
+Have a food and an exercise plan.

 Chocolate Cherry Smoothie